davemartini/pi_project/README.md

 in comparrison to the inital set distance the alarm sounds.

 Contolled via button press for arm/disarm and an indicator LED.

+Sensor_Distance.py is the py file to run everything, fully commented